kbredies/gratopy/doc/source/getting_started.rst

 relevant quantities.
 Thus, virtually all functions of gratopy require an object of this class, usually referred to as **projectionsetting**.
 In particular, gratopy offers the implementation for two different geometric settings, the **parallel beam** and the **fanbeam** setting.

-The geometry of the **parallel beam setting** is mainly defined by the **image_width** -- the physical diameter of the object in question in arbitrary units, e.g., 3 corresponding to 3cm (or m, etc.) -- and the **detector_width** -- the physical width of the detector in arbitrary units --, both parameters of a **projectionsetting**.
+The geometry of the **parallel beam setting** is mainly defined by the **image_width** -- the physical diameter of the object in question in arbitrary units, e.g., 3 corresponding to 3cm (or m, etc.) -- and the **detector_width** -- the physical width of the detector in the same unit --, both parameters of a **projectionsetting**.
 For most standard examples for the Radon transform, these parameters coincide, i.e., the detector is exactly as wide as the diameter of the imaged object, and thus, captures all rays passing through the object.

-The **fanbeam setting** additionally requires **RE** -- the physical distance from the source to the center of rotation -- and **R** -- the physical distance from the source to the detector-- to define the geometry, see the figures below.
+The **fanbeam setting** additionally requires **RE** -- the physical distance from the source to the center of rotation -- and **R** -- the physical distance from the source to the detector -- to define the geometry, see the figures below.

-Moreover, the projection requires discretization parameters, i.e., the shape of the image to project from and the number of detector pixels to map to.
+Moreover, the projection requires discretization parameters, i.e., the shape of the image to project and the number of detector pixels to map to.
 Note that these transforms are scaling-invariant in the sense that rescaling all *physical* quantities by the same factor creates operators which are rescaled versions of the original ones.
 On the other hand, changing the number of pixels of the image or the detector leaves the physical system unchanged and simply reflects a finer/coarser discretization.